 - Put your stopwatch down when you are ready, and spray into an allotted container for the same amount of time.
 Maintain constant pressure even now.

-You can now add the required amount of herbicide to your best backpack sprayer’s tank based on the area you need covered.
+You can now add the required amount of herbicide to your best backpack sprayer’s tank based on the area you need to be covered.
 There are specific equations and tables to help you calibrate sprayers more precisely, based on whether you are using dry or liquid herbicides or a particular sprayer design.

-How To Clean & Maintain Backpack Sprayers
+How To Clean and Maintain Backpack Sprayers

 - At least once a year, you need to lubricate the o-rings and seals.

 - If you reside in cold climates, use RV or automotive anti-freeze, the latter being the better choice.
 It’s less corrosive on sprayer equipment, especially pumps and seals.
-The only disadvantage with automotive antifreeze is that it’s highly toxic and needs to be disposed off in specific ways or aptly reused.
+The only disadvantage with automotive antifreeze is that it’s highly toxic and needs to be disposed of in specific ways or aptly reused.
 RV antifreeze, on the other hand, is not as effective but at least it’s non-toxic and can even be sprayed on the ground on short notice.

-- Some maintenance-related questions that you need to ask before buying a backpack sprayer: Can important components be serviced?
+- Some maintenance-related questions that you need to ask before buying a backpack sprayer: Can essential components be serviced?
 Can you remove the pump without hassle?
 Can you change the engine without any compatibility issues?

 It is always a good idea to send your sprayer in for service.
-Components have to be readily accessible in case you are DIY-er who can repair your own sprayers.
+Components have to be readily accessible in case you are DIY-er who can repair your sprayers.
 Regular service will keep your sprayer in top condition.
-Professionals will spot issues ahead of time (preventative maintenance) so you can go on using your sprayer, within reason, until they get hold of the needed component(s) on your behalf.
+Professionals will spot issues ahead of time (preventative maintenance), so you can go on using your sprayer, within reason, until they get hold of the needed component(s) on your behalf.

-Backpack Sprayer Safety Rules & Other Tips
+Backpack Sprayer Safety Rules and Other Tips